shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “It is.
 And it has rocks in it.”

-“Well it’s not my fault you turned the gold into rocks.”
+“Well, it’s not my fault you turned the gold into rocks.”

 “Drathalion, Drathalion.”
 Don shook his head.
 “Or should I say, Astalir?”
 He snapped his fingers, and Astalir’s disguise disappeared.